DATES: July – August

 *Includes CHARTER FLIGHT from Lanseria.
 (This can be removed if unnecessary)

-Rates will Include: Return charter flight based on 8 people sharing, single accommodation, all meals, teas and coffee, laundry, unlimited guided fishing with unlimited fuel, selection of fishing tackle, day trips to Sioma Falls, boat cruises, birding, canoeing and village visits.
+Rates will Include: Return charter flight based on 8 people sharing, single accommodation, all meals, teas and coffee, laundry, unlimited guided fishing with unlimited fuel, rod, reel and line hire.

 Rates will exclude: Flights and road transfers, drinks, broken or lost fishing tackle.